witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 ### User stories
 - As a user, I want to be able to log in to the app so that i can make bookings.
+- As a user, I want to be able to use GoogleAuth so that the logging in process in simpler.
 - As a user, I want to be able to be able to specify my role so that I can access the right functionality.
 - As a user, I want to be able to view all venues so that I can choose one to book.
 - As a user, I want to be able to view all my upcoming bookings so that I will not forget them.